 Considering the research, the importance of dental and oral health cannot be underestimated.
 The effects of your oral health reach far beyond your teeth and mouth.
 There are new research developments everyday that prove the connections.
 In today’s blog, Dr. Fondriest, explains why better dental care means a healthier hospital stay.

 Periodontal disease is definitely earning itself a bad reputation.
 Not only has it been linked to high blood pressure, heart disease, dementia, and even impotence in men, and recently gum disease linked to kidney disease.
 Dr. Fondriest, explains the recent study linking periodontal disease and kidney disease.

 Do you wear dentures?
 If so, do you wear them to bed?
 Recent research tells us that if you do, you’re not doing yourself any favors.
 Wearing dentures to bed can have ill effects on your oral and physical health.
 In today’s blog, your Lake Forest Dentist, Dr. Fondriest, explains why denture wearers should beware.

-As soon as you thought you knew everything there is to know about childhood caries there’s more.
-Childhood caries is a chronic and infectious disease in young children and mostly seen in minority and poor populations.
-Caries is tooth decay, and ironically is common and widespread among children in the U.S. despite the available preventative… Read more »
+As soon as you thought you knew everything there is to know about childhood cavities there’s more.
+Childhood cavities or caries is a chronic and infectious disease in young children and mostly seen in minority and poor populations.
+Caries is tooth decay, and ironically is common and widespread among children in the U.S. despite the… Read more »

 You know exercise is good for you.
 It provides many health benefits.
 Some of those benefits include, lowering your blood pressure, strengthening your heart, losing weight, controlling your glucose levels, and boosting your mood.
 What you probably didn’t you know is that exercise is also good for your oral health.
 In today’s blog your Lake… Read more »